Using a Gestational Carrier

 What is a Gestational Carrier?

-A gestational carrier, or surrogate, is a woman who carries and gives birth to a baby for another person or couple.
+A gestational carrier, or surrogate mother, is a woman who carries and gives birth to a baby for another person or couple.
 Embryos are created using the intended parents' gametes (autologous IVF), donor eggs, donor sperm, or a combination of autologous and donor tissue through in vitro fertilization (IVF).
 Then, these embryos are inserted into the surrogate’s uterus, hopefully resulting in a successful pregnancy.
 The gestational carrier has no genetic relation to the baby.

 Who Can Use a Gestational Carrier?